ctrovato/grubQuest/README.md

 ##grubQuest
 ## ------------
 ####Connecting to Mongo with Node
-1. Run command to install Mongo Driver
+1. Run command to install Mongo Driver if you don't have it
   * npm install mongodb
 2. How to Connect to the database
   *